-Every Wednesday and Sunday, from the window of his study overlooking Saint Peter’s Square, at the conclusion of the Papal Audience and the Angelus, Pope Francis will give his Apostolic Blessing which extends to you, your loved ones, and any devotional items that you have brought with you to be blessed.
+Every Sunday, from the window of his study overlooking Saint Peter’s Square, at the conclusion of the Angelus, Pope Francis will give his Apostolic Blessing which extends to you, your loved ones, and any devotional items that you have brought with you to be blessed.

 Thanks to our privileged position in St. Peter's Square for over 60 years, we are pleased to bring the purchased items to Saint Peter's Square to receive the Blessing of Pope Francis.
 Simply request it through the appropriate field at Cart page before the checkout.